 It was wonderful, except for one thing.
 I was almost immediately assaulted by African tummy – growling stomach, constant and sometimes violent diarrhea and incapacitating cramps.
 On a trip back to Monrovia, the Peace Corps medical office gave me some pills to try, but they did no good.
 As soon as I got back upcountry it started all over again.
-Worst of all, including for those around me, was the killer gas, characterized by an odor and constancy unknown to anyone in the First World.
+Worst of all, including for those around me, was the killer gas, characterized by an odor and constancy unknown to anyone since the First World War.
 It got so bad that I would volunteer for the unpopular rear seat in our open Jeep, so as we drove from town to town I could at least fart harmlessly behind me.
 When my cramps got too bad I’d yell out for the driver to stop, stagger into the bush, and void into the ground like some wounded animal, wiping myself with whatever leaves were at hand.
 I learned to travel with toilet paper.
 As for the injunction never to wade into the bush, I ignored it.
 A snake bite would merely have put me out of my misery.

 Diarrhea wasn’t the only native hazard.
 We were always careful to boil water at least 15 minutes, and to take our daily chloroquine pills for malaria.
 Another risk was the dreaded schistosomiasis, a chronic parasitic disease caused by exposure to dirty water that caused the genitalia to swell up to the size of beach balls.
 We were shown cautionary pictures of native men hauling their private parts around in wheelbarrows, as if they were transporting watermelons.

 Despite the horror stories, inconveniences and occasional bouts of sickness, Liberia offered plenty plenty delights, as the natives would say.
-The people were typically West African, who prided themselves on being friendlier and more genuine than their East African counterparts.
+The people were typical West Africans, who prided themselves on being friendlier and more genuine than their East African counterparts.
 And indeed, city as well as country folk were unfailingly polite and attentive to our needs.
 True, that was in part because we were Americans, and because we were Pee-cee Co, both in good standing.
 Given Liberia’s special relationship with America, the Peace Corps had from its inception maintained a large contingent and enjoyed special cachet and privileges.
 And in a country as small as Liberia, roughly the size of Ohio, with a population of 3 million, a contingent of several hundred volunteers gave Peace Corps a significant presence across the land.